-Chapter 2: Installation
+2 Installation

-This chapter describes how to mount the A41/A42 meters and how to connect them to an electricity network.
-The chapter also contains information about how to perform a basic configuration of the meter.

-Information about how to connect I/O and communication options is also included in this chapter.
+This chapter describes how to mount the A43/A44 meters and how to connect them to an electricity network.
+The chapter also contains information about how to perform a basic configuration of the meter and how to connect I/O and communication options.